Two wrongs don’t make the right…Sony phone.

 In the category of consumer electronics, there remains the seemingly constant push to stay one bell and one whistle ahead of the competition.
 Whether it is a new laptop with more memory, a new TV with an enhanced refresh rate or a bluetooth headset that can all but vanish entirely into the ear canal, it is a market that concentrates much too often on technical specifications of the product and not on the emotional precepts of the consumer.
-It is this disconnect between a brand and simple table stakes that has led to the decline of the once goliath Sony.
+It is this disconnect between a brand and simple table stakes that has led to the decline of the once goliath Sony, especially with news of a Sony phone.

 Since 2008, Sony Ericsson has seen its market share decrease from 7.6%-3.1% and the Playstation PSP has seen unit sales decrease from 13.8-9.9 million in an otherwise expanding market.
 This begs the question, “How can two products, both with ineffective branding and declining sales, hope to combine forces to yield different results?”